How to Quiet ATV Exhaust Noise – Your 12 Best Options

 10. Make Sure the Sound Is Directed to the Ground

-But making sure the sound is being directed downward to the ground will have a big impact on how far the sound will reach after it has left your muffler.
+This tip will not reduce the actual sound levels your system puts out.
+But making sure the sound is directed downward to the ground will significantly impact how far the sound will reach after it leaves your muffler.

 With a straight muffler, the sound gets shot directly backward and can be heard far away.

 But if the sound gets directed straight down to the ground instead, the rough surface will act as an acoustic dampener.
-The sound waves ” break up”, effectively leaving them unable to reach as far.
+The sound waves ” break up,” effectively leaving them unable to reach as far.

 Most manufacturers offer this part as an option, or it may even be included when you buy the exhaust system.
 It should bolt on in just minutes.
 And if you look around, you will also find universal parts that may fit your exhaust.

-As a final alternative, you can just buy a 90-degree exhaust pipe bend and weld it to the rear of your muffler.
+As a final alternative, you can buy a 90-degree exhaust pipe bend and weld it to the rear of your muffler.

 11. Connect a Coil of Metal Conduit